MicrosoftDocs/ai-builder/ai-builder-docs/image-classification-model-in-flow.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 To use your image classification model in a Power Automate flow, you'll need to create a new model or edit an existing model.
-Then you can add the Power Fx `Prediction` formula to generate results that can help you solve a variety of business problems.
+Then you can add the Power Fx `Prediction` formula to generate results that can help you solve various business problems.

 > [!IMPORTANT]
 > - This is a preview feature.